soxhub/ember-scoped-css/docs/css-isolation.md

 ## ember-scoped-css approach

-ember-scoped-css is renaming classes and adding generating classes to tags used in css file.
+ember-scoped-css replaces classes with a new class that has a generated suffix that is specific to that file.

-Input
+Input:

 ```html
 <!-- components/first.hbs -->